Next-to-next-to-leading order spin-orbit effects in the equations of motion of compact binary systems: Checks of the results

 \subsection{Lorentz invariance}

-Since we are working with the harmonic gauge condition which is manifestly Lorentz invariant, the global Lorentz invariance must be preserved by our calculations and must be manifest on our final equations of motion.\footnote{The global Lorentz invariance is the one associated with the asymptotically Minkowskian space-time far away from the compact-support matter distribution.} To check this, we follow mostly the presentation of Ref.~\cite{BFregM} and of the Appendix~A of Paper~I, with the difference that we are using a different spin variable, which will simplify this calculation.
+Since we are working with the harmonic gauge condition which is manifestly Lorentz invariant, the global Lorentz invariance must be preserved by our calculations and must be manifest on our final equations of motion.\footnote{The global Lorentz invariance is the one associated with the background flat space-time, which approaches the asymptotically Minkowskian space-time far away from the compact-support matter distribution.} To check this, we follow mostly the presentation of Ref.~\cite{BFregM} and of the Appendix~A of Paper~I, with the difference that we are using a different spin variable, which will simplify this calculation.

 Let us consider two different frames $(\calF)$ and $(\calF')$, the latter being related to the former by a boost of velocity $\bfV$.
 The coordinates of a given space-time event $P$ are $x^{\mu}$ in the original frame $(\calF)$ and $x'^{\mu}$ in the boosted frame $(\calF')$, both being related by the Lorentz transformation $x'^{\mu}=\Lambda^{\mu}_{\ph{\mu}\nu}x^{\nu}$, with: